-Objective (ii) to help young scientists, to participate in, contribute to, and benefit from SCAR's main programmes and other activities;
+Objective (ii) to help Members, especially developing country scientists, to participate in, contribute to, and benefit from SCAR's main programmes and other activities;

-Get scientists from countries with well-developed Antarctic programmes working on Antarctic topics in partnership with scientists from countries with less well-developed Antarctic programmes.
+Get developed country scientists working on Antarctic topics in partnership with developing country scientists.

-Enable all scientists to participate in the activities and meetings of SCAR's Action Groups, Expert Groups and Scientific Research Programmes.
+Enable developing world scientists to participate in the activities and meetings of SCAR's Action Groups, Expert Groups and Scientific Research Programmes.

-Provide funds for scientists from countries with less well-developed Antarctic programmes to attend SCAR meetings and workshops (sources being national agencies and international organisations like TWAS or the EC).
+Provide funds for developing country scientists to attend SCAR meetings and workshops (sources being national agencies in developed and developing countries, and international organisations like TWAS or the EC).